radsystems-app/Radsystems-Studio-Docs/security/user-records-management.md

 		- DefaultValue: **--req.user.id--**
 ![2.png](/security/recordmanagement/2.png)

-Now everytime the logged user add new data to the **Order** table, their id will be recorded.
+Now everytime the logged user adds new data to the Order table, their id will be recorded.

 3. Click **User Record Management**.